 Cause I’m still here so far away from home

-I realize that the author of the song initially is singing about being rejoined in heaven with his earthly father, and I’m sure that there is probably a ‘double entendre’ in the words – of his longing to also be with “Our Father in Heaven.”
+I realize that the author of the song initially is singing about being rejoined in heaven with his earthly father, and I’m sure that there is probably a ‘double-entendre’ in the words – of his longing to also be with “Our Father in Heaven.”

 Being an illegitimate child that was adopted by a man who only cared for my physical needs and never actually cared about me –who, by the way, died when I had just turned 14 – I have never known the love of an earthly father.
-So I really, really long to be with my Father in heaven.
+That is why I really, really long to be with my Father in heaven.
 But before I can go to be with Him, I must first come to know and desire to be with His Son, as much as I desire to know and be with His Father.

 I close my eyes and I see your face

 If home’s where my heart is then I’m out of place

 Lord, won’t you give me strength to make it through somehow